yuriiter/express-ts/README.md

 # express-ts
 Express TypeScript backend with MongoDB, JWT authorization and parameters validation middleware.

-To launch the application, run these commands:
+To launch the application, create .env file from .env.example and run these commands:
 ```
 docker compose up
 npm i